MooersLab/pymolsnips/README.md

 <h2 name="komodo"> Komodo Edit (Universal) </h2>

 [*Komodo Edit*](https://www.activestate.com/products/komodo-edit/) is a proprietary program with a community version that can be used for free.
-The developers of *Komodo Edit* have merged with the developers of ActiveState Python.
+The developers of <em>Komodo Edit</em> have merged with the developers of ActiveState Python.
-The community version of *Komodo Edit* has enough features for the occasional writer of code for PyMOL.
+The community version of <em>Komodo Edit</em> has enough features for the occasional writer of code for PyMOL.
-One fun aspect of *Komodo Edit* is the ability to use themes to customize your workspace.
+One fun aspect of <em>Komodo Edit</em> is the ability to use themes to customize your workspace.
-*Komodo Edit* was derived from the Mozilla Framework.
+<em>Komodo Edit</em> was derived from the Mozilla Framework.
 The add-on, or extension, capabilities are the same.
-For *Komodo Edit* documentation, see [here](http://docs.activestate.com/komodo/11/).
+For <em>Komodo Edit</em> documentation, see [here](http://docs.activestate.com/komodo/11/).

-<A href=#FASTLINKS2>Return to list of editors above.</A>
+<a href=#FASTLINKS2>Return to list of editors above.</a>

 <h3>Installing and using snippets with <em>Komodo Edit</em></h3>